 Benefits of ARESTIN® include:

-The antibiotic remains active in the pocket for an extended period of time
+- Remains active in the pocket for an extended period of time

-Osseous Surgery (Pocket Depth Reduction)
+Osseous Surgery (aka Pocket Depth Reduction)